 Vanguard was aware of this situation.
 Its instructions specifically said we should contact customer service for additional options if we were unable to obtain a Medallion Signature Guarantee.
 I called.
 The rep said because we were co-trustees of the trust account and joint owners of the existing account, we could just send in the form without the Medallion Signature Guarantee.

 I mailed the ownership transfer form.
-As of this writing the transfer didn’t complete yet.
+The transfer completed after 10 days.

 Instructions from Merrill Edge were also very clear.
 We had to fill out a trust application, a trust certification, a letter of authorization, and attach the first page and the last page of the trust document.
 The trust certification had to be notarized.
 I asked the local Bank of America branch whether they could do it for me.
 They said they couldn’t but they would reimburse me for the notary fee if I had it done elsewhere.
 That worked.
 We had it notarized at a package shipping service store.